Suicide of Kurt Cobain: Toxicological ambiguities

-Some controversy arose after Cobain's death regarding whether his 1.52 mg/L blood morphine level indicates irrefutable evidence of a fatal overdose.
-The ambiguity on this subject has been contributed to by a lack of clarification whether the 1.52 mg/L figure from Cobain's toxicology report represents a "total morphine" assay (which includes a variety of long-lived morphine metabolites that can increase in the bloodstream as a result of a series of typical heroin doses throughout an extended time period) or a "free morphine" assay (a more specialized test that counts the only those morphine molecules that have not yet been broken down by the body into protein-bound morphine metabolites).
+Some controversy arose after Cobain's death regarding whether his 1.52 mg/L blood morphine level constitutes irrefutable evidence of a fatal overdose.
+The ambiguity surrounding this subject stems from a lack of clarification about whether the 1.52 mg/L figure from Cobain's toxicology report represents a "total morphine" assay (which includes a variety of long-lived morphine metabolites that can increase in the bloodstream following a series of typical heroin doses over an extended period) or a "free morphine" assay (a more specialized test that counts only the morphine molecules that have not yet been broken down by the body into protein-bound morphine metabolites).

-The distinction between a free morphine count and a total morphine count is important in determining a survivable dose.
-A 2002 study in Forensic Science International by Meissner et al. "to distinguish fatal from non-fatal blood concentrations of morphine" showed that a total morphine count of 1.52 mg/L can be survivable, while a free morphine count above 0.12 mg/L is fatal.
-This study observed a highest non-fatal total blood morphine count of 2.11 mg/L in drivers who also tested positive for other drugs, indicating that being conscious enough to attempt driving a car is possible in extreme cases for subjects with a total morphine count significantly higher than 1.52 mg/L (the figure from Cobain's study).
+The distinction between free morphine and total morphine counts is crucial for determining a survivable dose.
+A 2002 study in Forensic Science International by Meissner et al. designed "to distinguish fatal from non-fatal blood concentrations of morphine" demonstrated that a total morphine count of 1.52 mg/L can be survivable, while a free morphine count above 0.12 mg/L is fatal.
+This study observed the highest non-fatal total blood morphine count of 2.11 mg/L in drivers who also tested positive for other drugs, indicating that remaining conscious enough to attempt driving is possible in extreme cases for subjects with a total morphine count significantly higher than 1.52 mg/L (the figure from Cobain's toxicology report).

-The same study also reported that the highest free morphine count from a heroin overdose survivor was 0.128 mg/L, and lists an extreme case where a subject died with a free morphine count of 2.8 mg/L (21.8 times higher than a lethal dose) and a total morphine count of 5.0 mg/L. Based on this a 1.52 mg/L free morphine count would be 11.875 times higher than a lethal dose.
+The same study also reported that the highest free morphine count from a heroin overdose survivor was 0.128 mg/L, and documented an extreme case in which a subject died with a free morphine count of 2.8 mg/L (21.8 times higher than a lethal dose) and a total morphine count of 5.0 mg/L. Based on these findings, a 1.52 mg/L free morphine count would be 11.875 times higher than a lethal dose.